materialsproject/fireworks/docs/guide_to_writing_firetasks.rst

 When FireWorks bootstraps your FireTask from a database definition, it needs to know where to look for FireTasks.

-First, you need to make sure your FireTask is somewhere where it can be loaded by Python, i.e. is within Python's search path and that you can import your FireTask in a Python shell.
+**First**, you need to make sure your FireTask is defined in a file location that can be found by Python, i.e. is within Python's search path and that you can import your FireTask in a Python shell.
 This usually means either installing the code into the ``site-packages`` directory or modifying your ``PYTHONPATH`` environment variable to include the location of the FireTask.
 You can see the locations where Python looks for code by typing ``import sys`` followed by ``print(sys.path)``.
 If you are unfamiliar with this topic, some more details about this process can be found `here <http://www.linuxtopia.org/online_books/programming_books/python_programming/python_ch28s04.html>`_, or try Googling "how does Python find modules?"

-Second, you must register your FireTask so that it can be found.
+**Second**, you must register your FireTask so that it can be found by the FireWorks software.
 There are a couple of options for registering your FireTask (you only need to do *one* of the below):

 1. Use the **@explicit_serialize** decorator to define your FW name (see the Appendix).
 No further registration is needed if you use this option.
 #. (or) if you have access to the FireWorks source directory, put your FireTask definition anywhere in ``fireworks.user_objects`` or it subdirectories - it will be automatically be found there.